 |Magritte - The Treachery of Images|

-But just as there are some people who read to escape, who would rather inhabit a false world than think about what is around them, so too some authors look for a facile evasion.
+But just as there are some people who read to escape, who would rather inhabit a false world than think about what is around them, so too some authors look for another kind of facile evasion.
 Instead of doing the difficult thing and accepting their own work, flaws and all, and engaging with the world, they draw back and labor ad nauseam on a perfect creation that will never have to exist anywhere outside their own mind; but it is only an escape into pretense, into a loophole which has no bearing either on the reality of the world or upon the nature of the human experience, and hence, fails to address either science or art.

 If a work neither explores the cogito ergo sum consciousness of Descartes, nor the apparent reality without, all that is left is narcissism: for the author, that of the monomaniac, and for the reader, that of the comforting mob.